 (EX1036, 006 (emphasis added).)
 Alexion went on to list several references that purportedly referred to eculizumab as an IgG4 antibody.
 But Alexion failed to provide a complete account of the literature, including the Tacken article, published in 2005 by its own employees.
-(EX1003, ¶174.)
-Given Tacken's 2005 disclosure that eculizumab contains IgG2/G4 isotype, a POSA would have found it unambiguous that eculizumab has Mueller PCT's IgG2/G4 constant region, not the IgG4 constant region described by Thomas in 1996.
+(EX1003, ¶154.)
+Given Tacken's express disclosure that eculizumab contains IgG2/G4 isotype, a POSA would have found it unambiguous that eculizumab has Mueller PCT's IgG2/G4 constant region, not Thomas' IgG4 constant region.
 (See supra VIII.D.)
 But, as a result of Alexion's inaccurate statements regarding the literature as of the priority date, the Examiner overlooked these critical disclosures of Tacken and Mueller PCT.
-(See also EX1003, ¶174.)
+(See also EX1003, ¶154.)